John Astin: Career

 Astin started his performing career in theater, making his first Broadway appearance as an understudy in Major Barbara (1954) and also did voice-over work for commercials.
-He appeared as "Ready-Money Matt" in the long-running off-Broadway production of Threepenny Opera (which began in 1954), starring Lotte Lenya.
-His first big film break came with a small role in West Side Story (1961).
+Astin appeared as "Ready-Money Matt" in the long-running off-Broadway production of Threepenny Opera (which began in 1954), starring Lotte Lenya.
+His first big film break came with a small role in West Side Story (1961), followed by roles in That Touch of Mink (1962), Move Over, Darling (1963).

-During this period, his talent for also playing comedy was spotted by actor Tony Randall, leading to guest starring roles on the sitcom Dennis the Menace, starring Jay North; The Donna Reed Show; and Harrigan and Son, starring Pat O'Brien, the first show broadcast on CBS and the latter two shows broadcast on ABC.
+During this period, Astin's talent for also playing comedy was spotted by actor Tony Randall, leading to guest starring roles on the sitcom Dennis the Menace, starring Jay North; The Donna Reed Show; and Harrigan and Son, starring Pat O'Brien, the first show broadcast on CBS and the latter two shows broadcast on ABC.
 In 1961, Astin appeared in the final episode of the ABC police drama The Asphalt Jungle.
 On April 7, 1961, he played the role of Charlie in the Twilight Zone episode, "A Hundred Yards Over the Rim" which starred Cliff Robertson.

 During the 1962–63 television season, Astin had his first lead in a television series, the ABC sitcom I'm Dickens, He's Fenster, co-starring with Marty Ingels.
 Astin played Harry Dickens to Ingels's Arch Fenster, as two trouble-prone carpenters.
 The series combined witty dialogue with moments of slapstick comedy.
 I'm Dickens, He's Fenster received critical raves, but was against two high-rated shows, Sing Along with Mitch on NBC and Route 66 on CBS.
 By the time I'm Dickens, He's Fenster gained a following and started winning its time slot, ABC had already canceled the show.
 A total of 32 episodes were produced.

 Astin is widely known for The Addams Family, a popular sitcom that ran on ABC from 1964 to 1966, based on cartoons created by Charles Addams.
 Astin starred as Gomez Addams, the head of the macabre family.
 He later reprised the role of Gomez in the 1977 made-for-television film Halloween with the New Addams Family and voiced the role of Gomez in the animated series The Addams Family from 1992 to 1993.
 In the Canadian-American television series The New Addams Family, which ran from 1998 to 1999, Astin appeared as Grandpapa Addams, with the role of Gomez played by Glenn Taranto.
 With the death of Lisa Loring, who played Wednesday, as of January 2023, Astin is the last surviving cast member of The Addams Family.